LLNL/benchpark/docs/why-benchpark.rst

 Automation of benchmark building, running, and evaluation
 ---------------------------------------------------------

+Benchpark is a continuous benchmarking suite, or a fully automated mechanism for evaluating HPC benchmark performance on specified HPC systems.

 Reproducibly run benchmarks
 ---------------------------

 Collaborative maintainance of benchmarks
 ----------------------------------------

+Due to benchpark being open-source,

 System definitions
 ------------------